tsfu/airlog/README.md

 ## TODOs
   ### Planned
    - Object wrapper with getter/setter for trips, for better event handling.
+   - Or, move to React so no need for #1.
    - Autocomplete cities with IATA input.
+   - Better trips table UI (responsive cards, only display some columns)
   ### Long term
    - Separate page or modal: single trip view
    - Table pagination?
 (TBD)
-   - Better table UI for mobile (only display some columns)
    - Better nav bar UI
    - Get aircraft models' pictures
    - Enhance UI on earth: show pop-up info card on the route when hover over